alexandar3333/alexandar3333/README.md

-Deep into crypto, DeFi, and writing smart contracts.
-Got my start as a web dev, now channeling that experience into decentralized projects and all things web3.
+gm

-Trading charts by day, coding Solidity by night. 📈💻
+Started as a web dev but got hooked into crypto, DeFi, and writing smart contracts.

 ## tech stach:
 - **languages:** JavaScript (TypeScript), HTML, CSS